Call Us: 905 751 2941

 Dear patients & referring physicians,

-I also want to highlight that heart patients (previous heart attacks, stenting, strokes, arrhythmia, cardiomyopathies) are at the highest risk with a 10% mortality rate should they be affected by COVID 19.
+We also want to highlight that heart patients (previous heart attacks, stenting, strokes, arrhythmia, cardiomyopathies) are at the highest risk with a 10% mortality rate should they be affected by COVID 19.
 That is in addition to the 14.8% mortality for those above age 80.

 The presentation has been varied with the virus causing more heart attacks, heart arrhythmia, heart failure, as well as myocarditis (inflammation of the heart muscle).